design-doctor

 export const noCardHoverMovement = createRule({ id: "motion/no-card-hover-movement", category: "motion", defaultSeverity: "error", meta: { rationale: "Card hover movement creates spatial noise in dense UIs.", autofix: "none", // requires design judgment subjective: true, }, schema: z.object({ allowedFeedback: z.array(z.enum(["border","shadow","tint","focus-ring"])), }), create(ctx) { return { CssRule(rule) { /* flag translate/scale/float on :hover */ } }; }, });

-design-doctor is in active development and will be open-sourced when it's ready — monorepo scaffold, core engine, scoring, the rule packs, the agent skill, and the GitHub Action.
-This page will grow into the real docs hub (rule catalog, recipes, the "wall of shame" before/after fixtures).
-Want early access or to compare notes on design tooling?
+design-doctor is in active development and is not public yet.
+The current scope includes the monorepo scaffold, core engine, scoring, rule packs, agent skill, and GitHub Action; the intended public boundary is the tool, its rule catalog, recipes, and before/after fixtures.
+Want to compare notes on design tooling?
 Reach out →